sagemath/sage-archive-2023-02-01/README.txt

     export SAGE_FORTRAN_LIB=/path/to/fortran/libs/libgfortran.so

-Note that the SAGE_FORTRAN environment variable is supposed to impact *only* the Fortran Sage package, otherwise known as the Fortran spkg.
+Note that the SAGE_FORTRAN environment variable is supposed to impact *only* the Fortran Sage package, otherwise known as the Fortran spkg ("spkg" stands for "Sage package").
 Apart from that, this variable is *not* designed to do anything at all to other spkg's that use Fortran.
 For example, the Lapack spkg uses Fortran, but the compilation process of Lapack should ignore the SAGE_FORTRAN environment variable.
 The SAGE_FORTRAN environment variable does not mean "build any spkg that uses Fortran using this Fortran".
 It means "when installing the Fortran spkg, setup the sage_fortran script to run the Fortran specified by the SAGE_FORTRAN variable".

 SELINUX